 Sole proprietorships have very few funding options.
 Most sole proprietors' funding comes from their own savings or consumer loans.
 Unlike other business entities, sole proprietorships cannot sell equity, or ownership interest, in their business in exchange for funding.
 Establishing a line of credit or receiving loan approval from a bank or other lending institution may be a daunting challenge for a new entrepreneur operating as a sole proprietorship.
 Investors do not invest in sole proprietorships.
 Banks giving loans to sole proprietorships require a personal guarantee to ensure the loan is repaid.

 A sole proprietorship lacks the management and ownership structure options of an LLC.
 A business can have only one person acting as the company's owner in order to earn treatment as a sole proprietorship.
 Once a new owner is added, the entity is no longer a sole proprietorship.
 Unlike an LLC, sole proprietorships cannot continue on once the business owner retires, dies, or becomes legally incapacitated.

 Sole proprietorships are more difficult to sell than LLCs.
 Each asset, including accounts, licenses and permits, contracts, and intellectual property, must be individually transferred to the purchaser.
 Tax identification numbers must be obtained for a sale.

-If you still have questions about whether an LLC or a sole proprietorship is a better option for your business or want help forming your business, post your legal need on UpCounsel’s attorney marketplace.
-There are licensed, experienced attorneys who come from top law schools and have experience working with some of the largest companies in the country like Google and Stripe, waiting to assist you.
+If you still have questions about whether an LLC or a sole proprietorship is a better option for your business or want help forming your business, post your legal need on UpCounsel's attorney marketplace.
+There are licensed, experienced attorneys who come from top law schools and have experience working with some of the largest companies in the country like Google and Menlo Ventures, waiting to assist you.